Explicit Acyclic Models and (Co)Chain Operations: The Barratt-Eccles Operad

 \subsection{The Barratt-Eccles Operad Structure Maps}

 We first observe that in the case $B_*(n) = N_*(E\Sigma_n)$ the criterion of Proposition \ref{19.5} trivially holds.
 Namely, for each factor $N_*(E\Sigma_r)$ or $N_*(E\Sigma_{s_i})$ separately of a tensor product, $Im(H)$ is exactly the same thing as the $\FF$-span of basis elements, because of the contraction formula $H(X) = (e, X)$ for a tuple of permutations $X$.
 Applying $\cO_B$ to a tensor product of basis elements is by definition in the image of $H_s$.
-Therefore, we have proved \begin{prop} The $\cE(n) = N_*(E\Sigma_n)$ form an operad, using the standard twisted equivariant procedure chain maps of Proposition \ref{19.2} as structure maps.\ \ \ $ $ \end{prop} In the case $B_*(n) = \cS_*(n)$, for any of the surjection complexes, there are elements in $Im(H_n)$ that are not $\FF$-linear combinations of basis elements.
-For example, from Section 13, $H_4(14324) = (s + isr + i^2 s r^2) (14324) = (124324) + (123434)$, but $(124324)$ is not a basis element.
+Therefore, we have proved \begin{prop} The complexes $N_*(E\Sigma_n)$ form an operad, using the standard twisted equivariant procedure chain maps of Remark \ref{19.1} and Proposition \ref{19.2} as structure maps.\ \ \ $ $ \end{prop} In the case $B_*(n) = \cS_*(n)$, for any of the surjection complexes, there are elements in $Im(H_n)$ that are not $\FF$-linear combinations of basis elements.
+For example, for $\cS_*^{bf}(n)$, from Section 13 of Part II we have $H_4(14324) = (s + isr + i^2 s r^2) (14324) = (124324) + (123434)$, but $(124324)$ is not a basis element.
 We will need to work harder to establish the hypothesis of Proposition \ref{19.5}.\\

-We will next reconcile our approach to the Barratt-Eccles operad with the standard approach found in the literature.
-Among other things, this provides a closed formula for the operad maps, something the recursive approach does not do immediately.
-Barratt-Eccles in [2] first defined a symmetric operad $W$ in the category of simplicial sets with components $W(n) = E\Sigma_n$, the contractible MacLane models for the symmetric group.
-The operad structure maps are induced from the symmetric operad $\Sigma$ of sets.
-The degree 0 simplices (vertices) of the $E\Sigma_n$ are the symmetric groups $\Sigma_n$.
-So in degree 0 the structure map $\cO_W \colon W(r) \times W(s_1) \times \ldots \times W(s_r) \to W(s)$ is just the $\Sigma$ operad structure map $\cO_\Sigma$.\\
+{\bf Reconciliation with the Symmetric Monoidal Functor View.} We will next reconcile our approach to the Barratt-Eccles operad with the standard approach found in the literature.
+Among other things, this provides a closed formula for the operad maps, something the recursive approach does not do immediately.\\